 io_priorityand they offer the levels

-io_priorityof a pool is determined automatically by PX.
-If the intention is to run low latency transactional workloads like databases on PX, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
+io_priorityof a pool is determined automatically by Portworx.
+If the intention is to run low latency transactional workloads like databases on Portworx, then Portworx, Inc. recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented here

 This page offers more information on different io_prioirty levels

 Working with drives with AWS Auto scaling group

 Portworx supports automatic management of EBS volumes.
 If you are using AWS ASG to manage Portworx nodes,then you should to use the ASG feature